-Starting music lessons can be a big undertaking.
+Starting piano lessons for your child can feel like a big undertaking.
 Here are some things you can do to help your child get ready:

 1. Listen to Music Together

 Our children grow up surrounded by music.
 It’s in the movies and shows they watch and in the video games they play.
 Enrich your child’s music listening experience by intentionally choosing the kind of music you play in your home.
 Listen to your favorite popular music, but also choose some classical pieces and music from different cultures and time periods.
 Your public library and the internet can be great resources for sampling new music.
 Have a dance party with your child and some friends.
 Play different kinds of music and see if different genres makes you want to dance in different ways!

 The first instrument you learn is your own voice.
 Even if you don’t think of yourself as a great singer, sing to your children and encourage them to sing along.
 Singing develops so many music skills that your child will use later as a piano student.
 Singing doesn’t need to be in a formal setting either!
 Sing in the car or while doing chores.
 Singing helps us understand how notes relate to each other and students who sing while learning to play piano learn faster and have a deeper understanding of music.

 It’s super easy to find piano performances on the internet.
 On YouTube you can watch people of all ages playing the piano at all different skill levels.
 For some really impressive performances, we like the Piano Guys or Jarrod Radnich.
 Watching people play the piano is important for both old and new piano students!
 It helps us understand how to interact with the piano, different ways we can play the keys, and how to perform with musicianship in front of an audience.

 4. Rhythm and Clapping Games

 Games like “Pat-a-Cake” and “Pease Porridge Hot” don’t just keep the baby busy for a while.
 These games develop a sense of rhythm that form a foundation of music learning later in life.
 Visit http://funclapping.com/ for more clapping games.